lovegaoshi/lovegaoshi/README.md

 ### Hi there 👋
-I'm a self-proclaimed react native expert on android, but I also build desktop app stuff.
+I mainly develop on mobile/react-native, but I also build desktop stuff.
 Check out my apps!
 Let's connect!

 🔭 I’m currently working on ...
-- [AzusaPlayerMobile](https://github.com/lovegaoshi/azusa-player-mobile): The YTMusic of Bilibili in the style of AIMP with VTuber sprinkles.
-Works like wonders.
-- [NoxPlayer](https://github.com/lovegaoshi/azusa-player): The YTMusic of Bilibili but in the form of a chrome extension.
-A forked project of [azusa-player](https://github.com/kenmingwang/azusa-player) with feature enhancements.
+- [AzusaPlayerMobile](https://github.com/lovegaoshi/azusa-player-mobile): A mobile YTMusic like experience built for Bilibili.
+Feature rich and built with react-native to support both android and ios with one single code base.
+- [NoxPlayer](https://github.com/lovegaoshi/azusa-player): A desktop YTMusic like experience built for Bilibili.
+Submodules APM to reuse all of its fetch and data management logic.
+Available in chrome/edge extension extension store, seamlessly integrates with your Bilibili browsing experience.
--  [Inaseg](https://github.com/lovegaoshi/ipynb): A python script wrapping yt-dlp, ffmpeg, [InaSpeechSegmenter](https://github.com/ina-foss/inaSpeechSegmenter), [shazamapi](https://pypi.org/project/ShazamAPI/) and [biliup-rs](https://github.com/biliup/biliup-rs) that achieved fully autonomous music segmentation, recognization and upload of any music streams.
-In particular, VTuber singer livestreams.
-Works like wonders, would highly recommend.
+-  [Inaseg](https://github.com/lovegaoshi/ipynb): A python script wrapping yt-dlp, ffmpeg, [InaSpeechSegmenter](https://github.com/ina-foss/inaSpeechSegmenter), [shazamapi](https://pypi.org/project/ShazamAPI/) and [biliup-rs](https://github.com/biliup/biliup-rs) that autonomously downloads, segments, identifies and uploads karaoke streams to the Bilibili platform.
+- [react-native-track-player](https://github.com/lovegaoshi/react-native-track-player): The most feature rich audio playback library the RN community offers.
+Forked out of upstream as its development went under a hiatus, RNTP is the only react native audio library that integrates with Android auto, supports crossfade and fading effects, audiofx and visualizer.
+Starts headlessly with other controllers.

 <!--
 **lovegaoshi/lovegaoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.